 Hi, I’m Joseph Oliver from Australia!
-In 2020, I interned on Intern Abroad HQ’s Human Rights & Law internship abroad in South Africa.
+I recently interned on Intern Abroad HQ’s Human Rights & Law internship abroad in South Africa.
 My internship was based with a law firm in Cape Town, aligning with my career objective of being a lawyer.
 I am pursuing a career that can provide assistance to others in an empathetic and compassionate manner.

 My human rights and law internship role